dgraph-io/dgraph-docs/content/graphql/schema/migration.md

 ```

 So, while making such a schema change, you need to make sure that the underlying data really
-honours the uniqueness constraint on the username field.
+honors the uniqueness constraint on the username field.
 If not, you need to do a data migration
-to honour such constraints.
+to honor such constraints.